Best kettle and toaster sets for 2020

 We’ve reviewed hundreds of kettles and toasters to find the rare sets that can deliver, so you can choose the style you like best, confident that your products won’t let you down come breakfast time.

-- Best DeLonghi kettles and toasters
+Best DeLonghi kettle and toaster set

 Italian small appliance brand DeLonghi is a popular choice for high-end kettles and toasters.
 And it’s not hard to see why, with quality materials and glossy finishes that look smart and sophisticated on your counters.
 But do they do the job well too?